 Well, many of the major themes I talked about in my original trade idea are still in play, with the European crisis story coming back into the forefront after weak Spanish and Italian debt auctions.

 For this week, it looks like risk aversion is back on the table, but I may take a counter-trend trade as some pairs hit strong support and resistance levels.
-As always, stay tuned to new trade ideas and market observations by following me on Twitter and Facebook.
+As always, stay tuned to new trade ideas and market observations.

 Thanks for checking out my blog; good luck and good trading!